section-engineering-education/engineering-education/articles/embedding-a-video-into-a-webpage-using-html-and-css/Index.md

 - Conclusion

 ### What is embedding?
-Embedding has various terminologies depending on a context is being used.
-In plain English, embedding is to implant, attach or insert an object.
-In computing and in software, embedding is to attach a computer hardware component into a computer software component to execute a highly tailored task.
+Embedding has various terminologies depending on the context being used.
+Embedding means to attach or insert an object.
+In the fields of computing and software, embedding refers to attaching a computer hardware component into a computer software component to execute a highly tailored task.

-In this tutorial, Embedding will be referred to as incorporating videos, images, GIFs, links, or other social media contents like Electronic books (pdf or html files), tweets, Scribd etc. into web pages or any other social media posts.
-Embedding allows you to lend a video from a different platform into another without to worry about any compatibility issues like dissimilar software versions or formats.
+Embedding can also be referred to as incorporating videos, images, GIFs, links or other social media contents into web pages or other social media posts.
+Embedding allows you to lend a video from a different platform into another without worrying about compatibility issues like dissimilar software versions or formats.

-Video embedding is an action of coding that allows you to borrow and display a video on your website without pulling it from its original source or to host it on your website.
+Video embedding is an action of coding that allows you to borrow and display a video on your website without pulling it from its original source.

 ### What are HTML and CSS?
-HTML is an abbreviation for Hypertext Markup Language that is used for structuring a web page like putting headers, titles, creating body etc. CSS is an abbreviation for Cascading Styling Sheets that is utilized for styling a HTML web page.
-CSS is basically used to make a web page look presentable like putting colors, fonts, spacing etc.
+HTML is an abbreviation for Hypertext Markup Language.
+It is a language used for structuring a web page.
+It supports various aspects of a web page structure such as the header and body.

+CSS is an abbreviation for Cascading Styling Sheets.
+It is used for styling a HTML web page.
+CSS makes a web page look presentable through various functionalities such as colors, fonts and spacing.

 Both HTML and CSS work hand in hand when creating a web page, it does not require one to acquire a lot of skills to know the way around it.
 Technically, they are both not regarded as a programming language like JavaScript, python, and the rest but it is found in the front-end coding.